Getting to Know Your Neighborhood: The North End

 253 Hanover St., second floor

-Though relatively new to the North End, Aria Trattoria is already steeped in history for owner Massimo Tiberi.
-His restaurant occupies the site of the former Scalinatella restaurant, where he once worked as a bread boy.
-It’s also where his family held his baptism reception more than 30 years ago, when the place was known as Il Sole restaurant.
-Tiberi’s restaurant—named for his daughter—is a blend of old-world Italian and modern sophistication.
-Entrees include handmade oyster mushroom ravioli, braised pork shank in tomato sauce, and local pan-seared sea scallops, as well as classic Italian fare like handmade tagliatelle pasta prepared with veal, beef ragout, pancetta, and tomato and meatballs from a family recipe.
-Aria also offers a prix-fixe three-course meal designed by the restaurant’s culinary team.
+Aria Trattoria is steeped in history for owner Massimo Tiberi.
+It’s on the site of the former Scalinatella restaurant, where he once worked as a bread boy.
+And more than 30 years ago, when it was known as Il Sole restaurant, his family held his baptism reception there.
+The current restaurant—named for Tiberi’s daughter—is a blend of old-world Italian and modern sophistication.
+The menu changes with the seasons, but expect to find entrées like handmade gnocchi with lobster, braised pork shank in tomato sauce, and grilled local sea scallops, as well as classic Italian fare like handmade tagliatelle prepared with veal, beef ragout, pancetta, and tomato sauce and meatballs from a family recipe.
+Aria also offers a prix fixe three-course meal designed by its culinary team for $60.

 255 Hanover St.

-A North End staple since 1962, this intimate café is the perfect place to relax with an espresso and a cannoli.
-The café also offers an inventive cocktail list that includes a pistachio martini made with vanilla vodka, amaretto, Midori, and a scoop of pistachio gelato.
-All gelato is made on premise, and other flavors include tiramisu, nocciola (hazelnut), and zuppa inglese (a custard-based flavor with chocolate, cinnamon, and pieces of rum-soaked sponge cake).
-If gelato isn’t your thing, head to the back of the café and take a look at the dazzling pastry case, where you’ll find rum baba, frutta di bosco (a tart filled with sweet custard cream and topped with fresh berries), profiteroles, and more.
-Open daily from 7 a.m. to 2 a.m., Caffé Paradiso boasts a lively late-night scene.
+A North End staple since 1962, this intimate café is a relaxing place to sit with an espresso and cannoli.
+Its cocktail list includes a pistachio martini made with vanilla vodka, amaretto, Midori, and a scoop of pistachio gelato.
+All gelato is made on the premises, and among the flavors are tiramisu, nocciola (hazelnut), and zuppa inglese (a custard-based flavor with chocolate, cinnamon, and pieces of rum-soaked sponge cake).
+The back of the café has a dazzling pastry case, where you’ll find rum baba (a yeast cake soaked in rum), frutta di bosco (a tart filled with sweet custard cream topped with fresh berries), profiteroles, and other treats.
+Open daily to 2 am, it has a lively late-night scene.

 257 Hanover St.

-Established in the 1930s, Modern Pastry is a family-owned Italian bakery that has maintained its recipes and traditions for decades.
-Specializing in custom cakes, handmade cookies, and Italian delicacies, the bakery has earned a considerable following; it has been featured in the New York Times, the Boston Globe, National Geographic, and on the Food Network Christmas Special.
-Next time you stop by, try one of the shop’s famous cannoli or a piece of the ricotta pie (sweetened ricotta cheese baked in pasta frolla pastry dough).
-Certain specialties like the amaretto cake (two layers of Italian sponge cake soaked in rum and amaretto liquors and filled with creamy vanilla custard) are only available by ordering in advance.
-The seemingly endless options are guaranteed to please.
+Established in the 1930s, this family-owned Italian bakery has maintained its recipes and traditions for decades.
+Specializing in custom cakes, handmade cookies, and Italian delicacies, it has a considerable following and has been featured in the New York Times, the Boston Globe, and National Geographic and on a Food Network Christmas special.
+Try one of the shop’s famous cannoli or a piece of the ricotta pie (sweetened ricotta cheese baked in pasta frolla pastry dough).
+Certain specialties, like the amaretto cake (two layers of Italian sponge cake soaked in rum and amaretto liquors and filled with creamy vanilla custard), have to be ordered in advance.

 272 Hanover St.